borntyping/maintenance/docs/status.rst

 Deprecated projects
 ===================

-These projects are very old, but I can't bring myself to get rid of them. *None of them are supported or maintained in any way.
-Most of the code is awful.
+These projects are very old, but I can't bring myself to get rid of them.
+Most of the code is awful. *They are not supported or maintained.*

 .. project:: chef-ladder
 .. project:: this-is-a-game